- Energy-efficient living

 Walking is a great way to improve your health and fitness.
 It also benefits your community because you reduce energy use, air and noise pollution and traffic congestion.

 It makes good sense to walk instead of using your car for short journeys.
 The least fuel-efficient car trip is a short one.
-Choosing to walk will also save you money on fuel and running costs.
+Walking saves you money on fuel, running and parking costs.

 If you have children at primary school, you could find out if their school has a walking school bus where a group of primary school children walk with two adults to and from school.